IBM/prompt-declaration-language/docs/tutorial.md

 Notice that when executing programs containing input blocks, the stdin input is obtained first and then the entire document is printed when produced.
 The document is not printed as it gets produced since there may be portions that are intermediate results and must be hidden (see `show_result` feature above).
 If the `message` field is omitted then one is provided for you.

-The following example shows a multiline stdin input.
+The following example shows a multiline stdin input ([file](../examples/tutorial/input_stdin_multiline.yaml)).
 When executing this code and to exit from the multiline input simply press control D (macos).
 ```
 description: PDL code with input block
 document: